Action is the primary key: a categorical framework for episodic memories and logical reasoning: Functor search

 \subsection{Functor evaluation based on structure}

 A functor is a structural matching between categories.
 Mathematical completeness is the basis of functor evaluation.
 A homomorphism in a category can be represented using a logical matrix whose entries and operations are Boolean algebra.
-Here, we define $E$ as the arrows of ``\textit{who,}" $S$ as the arrows of ``\textit{cause-S,}" and $N$ as the arrows of ``\textit{cause-N.}" Basically, a functor does not differentiate the type of arrows.
-However, the rule of causality restricts the conversion, namely, an effect occurs after the cause.
-This relationship can be satisfied by separating the conversions for $S$ and $N$.
-The conversions of $S$ and $N$ satisfy the following equations:
+Here, we define such matrices: $E$ as the arrows of ``\textit{Who,}" $S$ as the arrows of ``\textit{Cause,}" and $N$ as the arrows of ``\textit{Effect.}" The conversions of $S$ and $N$ in a functor from an e-log into an s-log satisfy the following equations:

-Where, the suffix $_e$ denotes the e-log and $_s$ denotes the s-log respectively, $P_S$ is the conversion matrix that indicates the mappings between actions.
+Where, the suffix ``$_e$" denotes the e-log and ``$_s$" denotes the s-log respectively, $P_S$ is the conversion matrix that indicates the mappings between actions.
 The computation must use Boolean algebra; namely, $1+1=1$. $I_{Ss}$ is an identity matrix that represents the identity morphisms.
-Since these computations are Boolean, the sums with the identity matrix cannot be removed. $N_e^{Tri}$ and $S_e^{Tri}$ are ``\textit{cause}" arrows that belong to trivial causal-relationships.
-Since arrows of ``\textit{cause-S}" and ``\textit{cause-N}" in a trivial causal relationship are exchangeable, these exceptional handling are required.
+Since these computations are Boolean, the sums with the identity matrix cannot be removed.
 The sums of the power series of $S_s$ and $S_e$ represent composites of ``\textit{cause}" arrows.
-Under the rule of causality, the ``\textit{cause}" matrices $S$ and $N$ are strictly triangular matrix.
-Hence, $\acute{S}_s^{\acute{n}}$ and $S_e^n$ become zero for finite $\acute{n}$ and $n$.
+Under the rule of causality, the ``\textit{cause}" and ``\textit{effect}"matrices $S$ and $N$ are strictly triangular matrix.
+Hence, $S_s^{\acute{n}}$ and $S_e^n$ become zero for finite $\acute{n}$ and $n$.
 The power series may rapidly decay.